HorizenOfficial/zencash-swing-wallet-ui/README.md

 ## Graphical user interface wrapper for the [ZENCash](https://zensystem.io/) command line tools

-### IMPORTANT: Please read the [security notice](docs/KnownSecurityIssues.md) about watch-only addresses before using the wallet!

 This program provides a Graphical User Interface (GUI) for the ZENCash client tools that acts as a wrapper and presents the information in a user-friendly manner.